-As you may have learned over the weekend from national news coverage, a cyberattack using the ransomware known as WannaCry (or WannaCrypt) has impacted organizations and individuals on a worldwide scale.
+As you may have learned from national news coverage, a cyberattack using the ransomware known as WannaCry (or WannaCrypt) has impacted organizations and individuals on a worldwide scale.
 According to the latest reports, the attack was discovered on Friday, May 12 and quickly spread to at least 150 countries including the United States, United Kingdom, Russia, France and Japan.

 At Capital Bank, protecting your information is one of our top priorities.
 We wanted to share a few steps you can take to help protect yourself and your family from cyber threats.

 Protect your computer and accounts: Update your system software.

 Boost your computer’s security against phishing threats.